rankopolat/EggInc-Discord-Bot/README.md

 # EggInc Discord Bot

 This is a Discord Bot to monitor you and your friends Soul Eggs, Prophecy Eggs, earning bonus, leaderboard, contracts and all egg inc api related material
-This is a query to the Egg Inc API made by refering the code https://github.com/derekantrican/EggIncAPI to get the protobuf and endpoints
+This is a query to the Egg Inc API made by refering the code https://github.com/derekantrican/EggIncAPI to get the protobuf and endpoints.

 ## Usage
 To Use this Discord bot simply Clone the repo, cd to the python folder,